skellis46/slipbox/artistic research and ecosystems.md

 ### Research on, for and in the arts

-In practice research _artistic practice_ is fundamental to the methodological approach.[@bulley-2021-report] Henk Borgdorff writes that "art practice is paramount as the subject matter, the method, the context, and the outcome of artistic research".[@borgdorff-2012-conflict p.146]
+It is axiomatic that _artistic practice_ is fundamental to practice research.[@bulley-2021-report] Henk Borgdorff writes that "art practice is paramount as the subject matter, the method, the context, and the outcome of artistic research".[@borgdorff-2012-conflict p.146] Borgdorff also distinguishes between different kinds of art research as research _on_ the arts, research _for_ the arts, and research _in_ the arts.[@borgdorff-2006-debate][^cate]

-Borgdorff distinguishes between different kinds of art research as research _on_ the arts, research _for_ the arts, and research _in_ the arts.[@borgdorff-2006-debate][^cate] Research _on_ the arts has art practice as the _object_ of the research.
+Research _on_ the arts has art practice as the _object_ of the research.
 Borgdorff calls this the "interpretative perspective"[@borgdorff-2006-debate p.6] in which the object is "untouched"[@borgdorff-2006-debate p.6] by the researcher.
 Research _for_ the arts is an _applied_ form of research where art is "not so much the object of investigation, but its objective."[@borgdorff-2006-debate p.6] It is an "instrumental perspective,"[@borgdorff-2006-debate p.6] that produces "the tools and the knowledge of materials"[@borgdorff-2006-debate p.6] that are needed by artists.
 Research _in_ the arts "does not observe a distance between the researcher and the practice of art":[@borgdorff-2006-debate p.7]

 [^cate]: Borgdorff's categorisation [first presented in 2006, in @borgdorff-2006-debate] is based on Christopher Frayling's very early categorisation of design research _into_, _for_ or _through_ art.[@frayling-1993-research] Borgdorff then repeats the categorisation in his 2012 book _The Conflict of the Faculties_.[-@borgdorff-2012-conflict]

 > We can justifiably speak of [practice research] (‘research in the arts’) when that artistic practice is not only the result of the research, but also its methodological vehicle, when the research unfolds in and through the acts of creating and performing.
 This is a distinguishing feature of this research type within the whole of academic research.

 -- Henk Borgdorff[-@borgdorff-2012-conflict p.147]

-Whereas research on the arts is clearly distinct from the other two, it is plausible to imagine a project that contains both research for and in the arts.
+Whereas research _on_ the arts is clearly distinct from the other two, it is plausible to imagine a project that contains both research _for_ and _in_ the arts (that is if I've understood Borgdorff's instrumental perspective correctly).
 For instance, research exploring explicitly hybrid movement practices might contribute to conversations around methods of creation, while also unfolding through creative acts.
-Nevertheless, in this writing my focus will be on research _in_ the arts as it most closely aligns with what is commonly thought to be practice research.
+Nevertheless, in this writing my focus will be on research _in_ the arts as it most closely aligns with the common understanding of practice research.
 I also want to delimit and clarify as precisely as possible the conditions of the exemplar project.

-What I am not sure is clear from Borgdorff's categorisation of research in the arts is how artists (including practice researchers) often talk about practices that lead to an artistic work _about_ something.
+What I am not sure is clear from Borgdorff's categorisation of research _in_ the arts is how artists (including practice researchers) often talk about practices that lead to an artistic work _about_ something.
 For example, I could develop an artistic work through specific body-based practices (say using authentic movement, improvisation and movement meditations) that is also about something seemingly external to those practices; for instance, eco-anxiety and the climate emergency.
-My uncertainty is about how or even whether such a work might contribute to a disciplinary field (in this case eco-psychology) that is marginally related if at all to the practices in the research.
-I will return to this point.
+How does such a work contribute to a disciplinary field (in this case eco-psychology) that is marginally related if at all to the practices in the research?
+This distinction between practice research in the arts, and practice research leading to a work about something nominally (or utterly) outside of the field of the practice will become clearer later when I talk about ...

+Or could add here something about clarity emerging from who the community of practice is.
+Note also that Borgdorff's thinking re art seving both art community and academic one. p.167.
+Opens clear possibility of work 'about' something that still functions in both communities -- but HOW it functions in academic community of practice needs to be articulated?

-### Intrinsic vs extrinsic epistemic positions
+### Intrinsic-extrinsic epistemic continuum

-> In the context of artistic research, artworks are the generators of that which we do not yet know.
-They thereby invite us to think.
-Artistic research is the articulation of this unfinished thinking.[@borgdorff-2012-conflict p.194]

-- how does B's 'unfinished thinking' make sense re intrinsic vs extrinsic?
-Does that mean text serves to finish the thinking? idea of joke not being ruined by explanation. (a case for writing)
-- but what of a work 'about' something?
-Borgdorff touches on this -- (when I searched for 'articulation' in the book) -- about conceptual/theoretical.
-But this is where the principle of reaching out and then back becomes important: Can go out to theory but Must acrticulate back to community.
-Else just a series of singular events.
-No reciprocity.
-- B's use of word articulation is very interesting

-- maybe these are not necessarily only epistemic positions.
-That is, what if can 'hope' for intrinsic epistemics, but explicitly extrinsic in how it participates in the world/community of practice?
+In 2003, Peter Thomson (now Emeritus Professor of Drama at Exeter University) presented an edited account of conversations on the SCUDD list-serv[^list] debating practice as research.
+The text includes a list of fifteen questions developed by Angela Piccini and PARIP in preparation for PARIP's 2003 conference in Bristol.
+The final question on Piccini's list is:

+> Must PaR include some form of disseminable reflection? or is the practice in performance sufficient to stand as research output?
+[Piccini in @thomson_practice_2003 p.161]

-There are two broad and normally distinct epistemic positions in practice-research: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research [e.g. @nelson-2013-practice; @noauthor-2019-ref2021]; 2) artistic artefacts themselves contain and communicate research understandings, including apprehension, experience (etc) [@borgdorff-2012-conflict], [@scrivener-2002-art]
+Piccini's question continues to haunt the epistemic underpinnings of practice research.
+That is, is a "research narrative"[@bulley-2021-report p.27] required to convey understandings and knowledge that emerge from practice research?
+This question reflects two divergent epistemic positions in practice research: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research [e.g. @nelson-2013-practice; @noauthor-2019-ref2021]; 2) artistic artefacts themselves contain and communicate research understandings, including apprehension, experience (etc) [@borgdorff-2012-conflict], [@scrivener-2002-art]

 - intrinsic very rare.
 REF is close.
 JAR nope.
 The default position tends towards extrinsic.
 JER tends towards intrinsic -- but document as proxy (with text component)
 - if the work I will discuss was 'intrinsic' then this writing could stop here?? (more or less).
 The only reason there is more to say is because of tendency towards extrinsic.